-We believe our programme is innovative in a number of areas.
-Our core philosophy of valuing the idea of students as producers rather than just receivers of information, is what drives all our innovation.
-We have fully embraced technology as not only an important learning tool but we see it as merely being another valuable platform to allow for meaningful learning.
-A lot of our teaching revolves around understanding the role of music in various situations but to fully learn this children need to create those situations.
-With this in mind the children work on a lot of multi media projects such as film making, animations, the creation of radio shows and podcasting.
-Through programmes such as radio waves we have been able to podcast a lot of the children’s work on the internet thus forming valuable relationships with other schools and community groups throughout the world.
-By doing this we are allowing the children to produce work that has wings out side of the classroom.
-No longer are they producing work for merely one person, the teacher, they are now producing it for vast communities found and created by the internet.
-Technology is intricately woven into all aspects of children’s lives and therefore should be woven into all aspect of their school life.
+We believe our program is innovative in several areas.
+Our core philosophy of valuing the idea of students as producers rather than just receivers of information is what drives all our innovation.
+We have fully embraced technology as not only an important learning tool, but we see it as merely being another valuable platform to allow for meaningful learning.
+A lot of our teaching revolves around understanding the role of music in various situations, but to fully learn, these children need to create those situations.
+With this in mind, the children work on a lot of multimedia projects such as filmmaking, animations, the creation of radio shows, and podcasting.
+Through programs such as radio waves, we have been able to podcast a lot of the children’s work on the internet, thus forming valuable relationships with other schools and community groups throughout the world.
+By doing this, we allow the children to produce work that has wings outside of the classroom.
+No longer are they producing work for merely one person, the teacher; they are now producing it for vast communities found and created by the internet.
+Technology is intricately woven into all aspects of children’s lives and therefore should be woven into all aspects of their school life.
 All of the children’s work is recorded and given back to them in the form of digital portfolios or uploaded onto the internet.
 This recording process is also handed over to the students in many instances.

-One of our major innovations however is to integrate the music programme into the classroom programme.
-If you are able to do this your programme is no longer viewed as a marginalised idea falling into line well behind literacy and numeracy but rather it becomes valued as a nessasary aid to those things.
+However, one of our major innovations is to integrate the music program into the classroom program.
+If you can do this, you are mitigating against the risk of your music program being marginalized, a program that falls into line well behind literacy and numeracy.
+Instead, it becomes valued as a nessasary aid to those things.
 We have done this by pushing the value of multimedia projects because they work with visual literacy.
-We have run many PDs teaching the classroom teachers various music programmes such as garageband, imovie etc. By doing this the fear of music has been removed from the teachers and they are confident to allow the students to integrate music into many of their projects.
-We have encouraged teachers ideas and tried to provide the infrastructure for them to do this.
-All classrooms have 5 computers in them and we have a Mac lab of 20 Computers as well as a small recording studio.
+We have run many PDs teaching the classroom teachers various music programs such as Garageband, iMovie, etc. By doing this, the fear of music has been removed from the teachers, and they are confident to allow the students to integrate music into many of their projects.
+We have encouraged teachers’ ideas and tried to provide the infrastructure for them to do this.
+All classrooms have five computers in them, and we have a Mac lab of 20 Computers and a small recording studio.

 The impact we have is an exciting one.
-On a very grass roots level many of our students gone into high school with the innate believe that they are creators and their creations are valuable.
-They are not content to merely play a role but want to have a very personal involvement in the creation of that role.
-A number of our rock bands, which were formed when the children were only 10 years old, have maintained and are now gigging professionally.
+On a very grassroots level, many of our students go into high school with the innate belief that they are creators and their creations are valuable.
+They are not content to merely play a role but want to have very personal involvement in creating that role.
+Many of our rock bands, formed when the children were only ten, have maintained and are now gigging professionally.
 We have developed significant relationships with local community groups such as the Old Colnialist home for the elderly and the Croxton Special School.
-A special project is being run with the Croxton Special School where 10 of our students are working with 10 of their students every week for a term playing music and ultimately leading to a performance.
-This is being filmed by the kids and will be turned into a DVD for the performers.
-This has been a very valuable experience for all involved.
-Our programme is fortunate in the way it has been terrifically supported and valued by school leadership.
-This has allowed us to develop our programme.
-To pass on some of the skills we have learned we have been running PDs for our cluster groups to help share some of our information as well as learn from them.